Chopin alveograph: History

 The idea of wheat grain classification by using a bubble made of dough dates back to 1905, when a Hungarian, Jenö von Hankoczy, created a "gluten tester".
-The tester measured only the maximum expansion of the bubble before bursting and, as other early devices, had no temperature control.
+The tester measured only the maximum expansion of the bubble before bursting and, like other early devices, had no temperature control.

 Developed independently in the late 1920s in France by Marcel Chopin, the Chopin Alveograph performs the alveographic test that enables to measure the tenacity (resilience), extensibility, and elasticity of a dough (standardized mix of flour and water).
-This measurement, known as dough strength, is considered as a good index of the baking quality of baking flours.
+This measurement, known as dough strength, is considered a good index of the baking quality of baking flours.

 The original "extensimeter" design by Chopin was created in 1921 and tested the tenacity of dough (then defined as time it took to change the shape of a cylinder made of dough) and the ability of the sample to be stretched into a thin membrane by pushing air into the sample.
 The extensimeter had temperature control since the original model, a version with a better recorder came out in 1927.
 By the mid-1930s, an integrated dough mixer was added.
 In 1982, an air pump was introduced to pump up the bubble instead of using the gravity of a column of water to expel the air.
 In 1987, a timer and temperature display were added, bubble blowing was automated in the 1995 model.
 A completely new design, so called "NG", was introduced in 1995 and included a consistograph.

 In France it has been used in regulations since at least 1963 as a criterion in milling for the composition of flours destined to the "french" type bread-baking.

 KPM Analytics produces a derivative device called the Mixolab which, among other uses, measures the degree of degradation due to pest and fungus, and the protection provided by insecticides and fungicides.